 - In the end, China and McQuaid are married at last.
 Are you glad, or sad?
 Why?

-Your reading group might enjoy refreshments made from some of Susan’s recipe collection.
-Or you can try this recipe for tasty lavender-flavored muffins:
+Your reading group might enjoy these tasty lavender-flavored muffins:

 - 1 cup flour